 - Magnesium is involved in the metabolism of nitric oxide, another compound possibly implicated in the migraine process.

-Dr. Mauskop’s Study of Magnesium and Migraine
+Dr. Mauskop’s Study of Magnesium for Migraine

 During one of the annual Migraine World Summits, Dr. Alexander Mauskop, director of the New York Headache Center, discussed the importance of magnesium at length.
 Not only is Dr. Mauskop a key researcher of magnesium for headache, he is a prominent headache specialist who uses magnesium in several forms in his practice to help abort and prevent attacks.